 With the end cap joinery complete, you now know exactly where the end cap will be in the final assembly.
 With the end cap in position on the top, place the template on the outside of the end cap (registered from the top surface of the bench) and line it up horizontally with the slot where the dog block rides.
-Mark with an awl through the template at the three locations.
+Mark with an awl through the tem with an awl through the template at the three locations.